 Related plugins: Fruity Delay 2 and Fruity Delay Bank.

 - Wet - The input level to the delay/FX process.
-Automate this when you only want to sent a segment of the incoming audio to be delayed.
+Automate this when you only want to apply the delay effect to a segment of the incoming audio.

 - Time - Time delay between echoes.
 Range is 1 ms to 1000 ms with Tempo Sync OFF and 1/48th of a Step to 16 Steps (1 Bar) with Tempo Sync ON.
 NOTE: When Tempo Sync is selected, you can Right-click > Set to choose from pre-defined tempo/time values.

 - Tempo Sync - Echoes keep time with the project tempo, including during tempo automation.
 Each dot around the knob represents one step (1/16th of a Bar).
 Right click the knob and go to the Set menu to choose from a list of typical musical time values.

 - Keep Pitch - The pitch of echoes will not change with the Time setting.
 With this setting off some interesting special effects can be achieved when automating Time.
 NOTE: The Modulation section of the plugin will still change the pitch of the delay when Keep Pitch is ON.